Kharge slams Modi govt, says those 'destroying' democracy are talking of saving it | Politics

 Kharge alleged that PM Modi has ''ridiculed'' India abroad several times and cited examples of his speeches in China, South Korea, Canada, UAE.

+He also referred to the remarks made by Prime Minister Modi in South Korea.

+''In South Korea, you had said - There was a time when people used to feel that what sin they committed in their past life which resulted in taking birth in India, is this what you call a country...,'' the Congress leader said.

-If the prime minister can say all kinds of things against India, why is it a crime if Rahul Gandhi does so, he said.
+''First see the ‘Mirror of Truth’, before lecturing the Congress party!'' he said, adding if the prime minister can say all kinds of things against India, why is it a crime if Rahul Gandhi does so.

 Kharge alleged that all this is being done by the government to divert attention from the Adani-Hindenburg issue.